Who We Are

 Entrance Scholarships Deadline

-Capilano University entrance awards recognize and support students with leadership abilities, volunteerism and community involvement, athletic and artistic achievements, financial need, and scholastic achievement.
-Our entrance awards range in value from $500 to $56,000 and are open to both new domestic and international students.
-The application is available online from October 15 to March 1.
+Capilano University entrance awards recognize and support students for their leadership abilities, volunteerism and community involvement, athletic and artistic achievements, financial need, and academic excellence.
+Awards range in value from $500 to $56,000 and are open to both new domestic and international students.
+Applications are available online from October 15 to March 31, with the exception of the Capilano Excellence Scholarship (CAPX), which has a deadline of March 1, 2026.

 Entrance Scholarships Info